-The College of Nursing: Departments of Undergraduate Nursing and Graduate Nursing.
+The College of Nursing and Health Sciences: Departments of Undergraduate Nursing and Graduate Nursing; Exercise Physiology and Athletic Training.

-The Graduate School: All departments offering or participating in graduate programs as well as the Division of Social Work and the Master's in Library and Information Science Program.
+The Graduate School: All departments offering or participating in graduate programs as well as the Master of Library and Information Science Program.